sgdc/pongjs/README.md

 pongjs
 ======

 Classic Pong in HTML and JS.
+Build for the Stevens Game Development Club.